puppetlabs/puppetlabs-ibm_installation_manager/README.md

 software with IBM Installation Manager.
 By default, this includes an `imcl` provider, which uses the Installation Manager's `imcl` command-line tool to handle installation.

+The resource does not currently handle upgrading packages in the traditional sense.
+Basically, the provider will make sure that the specified version _or greater_ is installed.
+This is partly due to the nature of how IBM software is deployed (by a downloaded/extracted archive).

 #### Parameters